0xVector/envoy-cache-ext/README.md

 #### Thread safety

 The cache class public API is thread safe.
 The thread-safety is built around a single mutex and some atomics.
+`encodeX()` calls are never called across threads, which is strictly forbidden by the Envoy thread model.

 **Rationale:** The decision to use just a single mutex is due to several reasons: